The Writing Program offered by Saint Louis University’s Department of English teaches the fundamentals of persuasive composition.

-The English Department Writing Program teaches the fundamentals of persuasive composition.
-The Program's courses provide students with foundational knowledge of the writing, research, and rhetoric used in academic, professional, and civic arenas.
+The program's courses provide students with foundational knowledge of the writing, research and rhetoric used in academic, professional and civic arenas.
 Our courses invite students to compose using a variety of technologies of the word, including traditional print and new media.
-Most importantly, the Writing Program teaches students how they may craft effective and ethical persuasive messages, the basic components of what the Jesuits called eloquentia perfecta, or "perfect eloquence."
+Most importantly, the Writing Program teaches students how they may craft effective and ethical persuasive messages, the basic components of what the Jesuits called eloquentia perfecta, or “perfect eloquence.”

 Writing Program Courses